Editorial Department, New Naratif

 Location: Online/Digital within any one of the eleven Southeast Asian countries

-Reporting to: Managing Director (MD) – direct line supervisor, in the absence of MD, the position reports to Operations Manager as de-facto head of the organisation.
+Reporting to: Editorial Manager (EM); in the absence of EM, the position reports to the Managing Director

 New Naratif is a movement for democracy in Southeast Asia.
 We publish information, build communities, and empower people to create positive change.
-Learn more about us at newnaratif.com/hello.
+Learn more about us newnaratif.com

 While we publish news, New Naratif operates more like a hybrid of a creative storytelling studio, community organiser and mobiliser, and a think tank, rather than a pure media operation.